EmilyCheoh/Project2_Recipe/README.md

       python main.py

 ## To/From Vegetarian:
+Eggs and dairy products are allowed in vegetarian recipes.
+Meats and seafoods are removed.

 ## To/From Healthy:
 Our definintion of eating healthy: less sugar, cheese, salt, and oil, more vegetables, less meat, no frying.